 \subsection{How do stakeholders identify features that are crucial for assessing AI outcome fairness, and how do they prioritize them?
 (RQ1)}

 Our study uncovered that selecting features for fairness assessment of AI systems involved complex decision-making for participants.
 We also explored the underlying reasons for their choices through a thematic analysis and the themes that were extracted are indicated in \textbf{bold text}.
 The remainder of our analysis focuses on the 26 participants who assessed outcome fairness.
 Accordingly, all subsequent analyses, including feature selection and ranking, metric selection, and threshold setting, are drawn from these 26 participants.
 The full results of these 26 participants are shown in Appendix~\ref{app:results table}.

-\subsubsection{\rev{Broad Fairness Considerations}}
+\subsubsection{Broad Fairness Considerations}

 We observed that participants, when assessing outcome fairness, selected features that associated with \textit{whom they want to protect}, i.e., features they ``\textit{don't want this AI to discriminate against}'' (P30), such as `Gender', which could disproportionately harm or benefit certain individuals or groups.
 At the same time, they avoided selecting those highly context-specific features, such as `Credit Amount', which they considered reasonable and precise for producing prediction outcomes.

 We found that participants demonstrated broader fairness considerations in outcome fairness than AI experts typically do.
 Previous work \cite{FairnessDatasetSurvey} has shown that for the German Credit Dataset, AI experts often select only three features: two protected features (`Age' and `Gender') and one sensitive feature (`Foreign Worker').
 In other credit scenarios \cite{de2025towards}, AI experts' attention similarly tends to remain on a narrow set of protected or sensitive features (typically centered on gender and race), with relatively little attention paid to other potential sources of bias.